jonabeysens/jonabeysens.github.io/_pages/about.md

 ---

 <div style="text-align: justify">
 Hi there!
-I am an electrical engineer with a passion for wireless communication and embedded systems.
-I work as a Senior R&D Engineer at the Swiss Center for Electronics and Microtechnology (<a href="https://csem.ch">CSEM</a>), on embedded machine learning for low-power Internet of Things (IoT) devices.
+I I am an Assistant Professor at KU Leuven at the campus Group T, and affiliated with the Center for Dynamical Systems, Signal Processing, and Data Analytics (STADIUS) at the Department of Electrical Engineering (ESAT).
+In this role, I am leading research activities on HW-aware Embedded AI for innovative healthcare applications.
+Before, I worked as a Senior R&D Engineer at the Swiss Center for Electronics and Microtechnology (<a href="https://csem.ch">CSEM</a>) in Switzerland, focusing on Edge AI for low-power tiny embedded devices to improve the intelligence of the IoT devices of tomorrow.
 </div>
 <p></p>
 <div style="text-align: justify">